Generic Name: baclofen (BAK-loe-fen)

 If you suddenly stop taking baclofen tablets, you may experience WITHDRAWAL symptoms, including hallucinations and seizures.
 Therefore, except for serious adverse reactions, the dose should be reduced slowly when the drug is discontinued.

 Possible side effects of baclofen tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; dizziness; drowsiness; fatigue; headache; nausea; sleeplessness.
+Constipation; dizziness; drowsiness; headache; nausea; trouble sleeping; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of baclofen tablets:

 Store baclofen tablets at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep the container tightly closed.
 Keep baclofen tablets out of the reach of children and away from pets.

 - If you have any questions about baclofen tablets, please talk with your doctor, pharmacist, or other health care provider.